 Requirements of Directors in Indonesia

-Every company based in Indonesia is to have at least one director.
-Companies which have more than one director are to select one of these directors for the role of president director of the company.
+Every company based in Indonesia must have at least one director.
+Companies that have more than one director must select one of these directors to serve as the president director of the company.
 The president directors, as is implied, is the leader of the directors.
-The liabilities and responsibilities of all of an Indonesian company’s directors are to be determined by using the methods of common corporate structures in Indonesia.
+The liabilities and responsibilities of an Indonesian company’s directors are to be determined by using the methods of common corporate structures in Indonesia.
 In many situations, such determinations are made during a GMS.

 Responsibilities of Directors

-Liabilities of Commissioners and Directors in an Indonesian Limited Liability Company
+Liabilities of Directors in an Indonesian Limited Liability Company

 In any case, if your company has been enduring financial hardship, regardless of whose fault the losses were, you should contact us at Paul Hype Page & Co.
 We will help your company overcome any losses previously suffered by helping you formulate a sound financial plan.
 This plan should lead your company to improved profit levels so that it will once again earn revenue that will benefit both you and your company alike.